Vote approaching for new Victor-Farmington Library: ‘We have a difference of opinion here’

 “It’s not acceptable,” said Mitch Donovan, chairperson for communication committee.

-“70% of the growth in Ontario County right now is coming from Victor, Farmington and Canandaigua,” said Niver.
+“70% of the growth in Ontario County right now is coming from Victor, Farmington and Canandaigua,” Niver said.

 Before the pandemic, the library would see 400 or 500 people a day.
 While that number has declined a bit with COVID, the two say numbers are slowly coming back up, and it’s not just the children’s section; It’s people of all ages.